redhatci/ansible-collection-redhatci-ocp/roles/create_certification_project/README.md

     # Optional; provide it when you need to create
     # a new "Operator Bundle Image" and submit test results in it.
     create_operator_project: true
+    # Optional; use it to pass an image description to the created project
+    short_description: "Add operator image description here"
     # Optional; use it to automatically open cert PR
     # at the certified-operators repository
     create_pr: true